elemental/Elemental/doc/source/core/dist_matrix.rst

 .. note::

-   Since the :cpp:type:`DistMatrix` class makes use of MPI for message passing, custom interfaces must be written for nonstandard datatypes.
-As of now, the following datatypes are fully supported for :cpp:type:`DistMatrix`:
+   Since the :cpp:type:`DistMatrix\<T,U,V>` class makes use of MPI for message passing, custom interfaces must be written for nonstandard datatypes.
+   As of now, the following datatypes are fully supported for :cpp:type:`DistMatrix\<T,U,V>`:
    ``int``, ``float``, ``double``, ``Complex<float>``, and ``Complex<double>``.

 AbstractDistMatrix